brusMX/nginx-observability/README.md

     ```bash
     kubectl create -f artifacts/nginxi-monitor.yaml
     ```
-1. Wait until the service is up and running and the following command returns an actual external IP:
+1. You will be able to ping the actual webserver through the external IP.
+This will take a few minutes:

     ```bash
     kubectl get svc -l name=nginx-monitor